-Even if R has already told you about an incapacitating condition, you must ask H11-H12.
+H12a-H12c.
+Again, even if R has already told you about an incapacitating condition, you must ask this H12 series.
 But read the parenthetical statement so the R knows you have been listening.
 Many people with serious limitations participate in many of these activities.
-But if you know that Head is completely incapacitated and physically incapable of any of these activities, ask H11-H12 in a verification mode.
+But if you know that Head is completely incapacitated and physically incapable of any of these activities, ask this H12 series in a verification mode.